sinclairzx81/hammer/readme.md

 ```bash
 $ hammer task start
 ```
 The `file`, `folder`, `shell` and `watch` utilities are well documented and should be fairly easy to understand.
-Additional functionality for building and processing assets can be written or installed from `npm`.
+Additional functionality for building and processing assets can be written or installed via `npm`.

 ## Libraries